coder/coder/docs/tutorials/faqs.md

 An important concept to understand is that Coder creates workspaces which have an agent that must be able to reach the `coder server`.

-If the [`CODER_ACCESS_URL`](../admin/configure.md#access-url) is not accessible from a workspace, the workspace may build, but the agent cannot reach Coder, and thus the missing icons. e.g., Terminal, IDEs, Apps.
+If the [`CODER_ACCESS_URL`](../admin/setup.md#access-url) is not accessible from a workspace, the workspace may build, but the agent cannot reach Coder, and thus the missing icons. e.g., Terminal, IDEs, Apps.

 > By default, `coder server` automatically creates an Internet-accessible
 > reverse proxy so that workspaces you create can reach the server.

-If you are doing a standalone install, e.g., on a Macbook and want to build workspaces in Docker Desktop, everything is self-contained and workspaces (containers in Docker Desktop) can reach the Coder server.
+If you are doing a standalone install, e.g., on a MacBook and want to build workspaces in Docker Desktop, everything is self-contained and workspaces (containers in Docker Desktop) can reach the Coder server.